Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 *   `--group main_a`: Sum of all partition file sizes in group main_a.
 Eg: product_a + system_a + vendor_a = 1101447168 + 2806325248 + 404115456 = 4311887872
 *   `--group main_b`: Sum of all partition file sizes in group main_b.
 *   `--partition`: File sizes with permission (`readonly`).
 Adjust file sizes with results you got from last step.
 *   `--image`: Path to each partition image, except empty ones.
-In our case, no vendor_b.img or product_b, seems we know they are empty.
+In our case, no vendor_b.img or product_b, we know they are empty.

 Run the command and be patient.
 If you get a header magic error, grab a coffee and wait.